 Zui Hai tang Drunken Begonia Oolong Tea - Sedona Arizona's Full-Leaf Tea Store

 How was this tea acquired?
 Part of our visit to mainland China Oct 2016 included instruction in the making of Yan Cha by the tea master at a prominent WuyiShan tea factory.
-The tea factory has ties to the ancient Royal Tea Garden (known as Jiu Long Ke, the former personal tea garden of the emperor).
+The tea factory has ties to the ancient Royal Tea Garden (known as Jiu Long Ke, or the Nine Dragon Nest, the former personal tea garden of the emperor).
 Our tour moderator and mentor took us on a side trip off the beaten path to Jiu Long Ke, where we witnessed the resurgence of this living museum of tea (a few photos are included here).
 We later learned there are two patches of Zui Hai Tang bushes in the Royal Tea Garden area.
 The amount of raw leaf in both is so small the two patches are combined.
 They were processed by hand, overseen by the tea master who taught us at the factory.
 Through chance events, we were given a rare opportunity to purchase the very small amount that was available.